ozoneplatform/owf-framework/README.md

 ### Contributions

 #### Non-Government
 Contributions to the baseline project from outside the US Federal Government should be submitted as a pull request to the core project on GitHub.
-Before patches will be accepted by the core project, contributors have a signed [Contributor License Agreement](https://www.ozoneplatform.org/ContributorLicenseAgreement1-3OZONE.docx) on file with the core team.
+Before patches will be accepted by the core project, contributions are reviewed by the core team, see [Contributor Guidelines](https://github.com/ozoneplatform/owf-framework/blob/master/CONTRIBUTING.md).
 If you or your company wish your copyright in your contribution to be annotated in the project documentation (such as this README), then your pull request should include that annotation.

 #### Government
 Contributions from government agencies do not need to have a CLA on file, but do require verification that the government has unlimited rights to the contribution.
 An email to goss-support@owfgoss.org is sufficient, stating that the contribution was developed by an employee of the United States Government in the course of his or her duties.
 Alternatively, if the contribution was developed by a contractor, the email should provide the name of the Contractor, Contract number, and an assertion that the contract included the standard "Unlimited rights" clause specified by [DFARS 252.227.7014](http://www.acq.osd.mil/dpap/dars/dfars/html/current/252227.htm#252.227-7014) "Rights in noncommercial computer software and noncommercial computer software documentation".